Kyrgyz president declares state of emergency amid protests

 Shortly after he spoke, supporters of Zhaparov assailed pro-Atambayev demonstrators on Bishkek's central square, hurling stones and bottles.

+Another politician was badly injured amid the clashes on the square, but the circumstances of the incident weren't immediately clear.

-Jeenbekov has used infighting between his foes to dig in.
+Jeenbekov, who hunkered down for days after the vote, used the infighting between his foes to dig in.
 He said Thursday he may consider stepping down, but only after the political situation stabilizes.

 The president met with the new chief of the military General Staff Friday, saying that he relies on the armed forces to help restore order.